 My love of Mexican food didn’t have very auspicious beginnings!
 It all started with the Taco House, a little shack of a hut in an area referred to as the “Iowa Great Lakes.”
 Back in those days the Taco House had a dirt parking lot, a sliding window (complete with bug lights) and you’d stand outside, order, get your tacos and eat at one of the picnic tables.

-The Taco House has grown up now, changed hands and has very mixed reviews, but is still an institution in Arnold’s Park.
-Those in the know, by the way, stick with tacos and use the marvelous salsa liberally!
-I’ve grown up, too, traveled a bit, and developed a deep, abiding love of Mexican cuisine.
+The Taco House has grown up & now, changed hands (and has very mixed reviews) but is still an institution in Arnold’s Park.
+Those in the know, by the way, stick with tacos and use the salsa liberally!
+In the meantime, I’ve grown up, too, and so have my tastes!

-My next introduction to Mexican food came with a move to Colorado, where I was introduced to the many sauces, salsas and dishes that worked their way north from Mexico, through Texas, Arizona, and New Mexico.
-One of my favorites, and one of the easiest and most versatile of the sauces I learned is the Ranchero Sauce.
+My next introduction to Mexican food came with a move to Colorado, where I was introduced to the many sauces, salsas and dishes of Mexican food.
+That’s where I learned about Ranchero Sauce.

 - 2 tablespoons of olive oil

 - 2 bell peppers, any color or a mixture, diced